 Here, also, you will find the Playhouse Theatre and the many pubs, bars and eateries of Picardy Place and Union Place and nearby on Broughton Street.
 Calton Hill and Broughton are now a focal point for Edinburgh’s LBGT community.

 The most popular cafes and restaurants in this neighborhood include 21212 and The Gardener’s Cottage.

 At 21212, you can enjoy some of the most top-rated, creative cuisine of all areas in Edinburgh and all of Scotland today.
 Titles of Chef Paul Kitching’s original dishes include ‘Exotic Mushroom & Truffle Bowl’ and ‘Lamb Curry CCCC.’

 Their fascinating and unique recipes often leave diners guessing the ingredients of their favorite menu selections.
 This restaurant is also known for its fashionable decor and very professional service.

 The Gardener’s Cottage is a short distance away and features local produce and a modern British menu with a set dinner, à la carte lunch and casual weekend brunch.
 Low-priced, good quality meals, snacks and beverages are available at the many smaller eateries, pubs and bars.

-Night life is very popular in this area at busy clubs like Studio 24 where live music and lively conversation thrive and top bands and performers are featured.
+Night life is very popular in this area at busy clubs where DJs, live music and lively conversation thrive and top bands and performers are featured.